 So what happens when U.S. government works are reproduced outside the U.S. — are they freely available?
 The answer would depend on where the work is being reproduced.
 If you are photocopying a U.S. government document in Canada, you apply the copyright laws of Canada.

-This means that in some situations an unprotected work in the U.S. will be protected in Canada.
+This means that in some situations an unprotected work (that is, a work in the public domain) in the U.S. will be protected in Canada.
 It also means that you may be in the odd situation of seeking permission to use a U.S. government work in Canada although that work is available for free in the U.S..

 Where the U.S. Government Does Own Copyright

 In some situations, the U.S. government does own copyright.
 The U.S. government may be a copyright owner if it obtained copyrights through an assignment, bequest or other transfer.
 For example, a consultant, freelance writer or artist may assign a work they created to the U.S. government.
 When a copyright is transferred or assigned to the U.S. government, the government then is a copyright owner.